Shireen K. Lewis, J.D., Ph.D.

 Dr. Lewis’ scholarship and teaching are in Francophone West African and Caribbean literature.
 Her book titled, Race, Culture and Identity: Francophone West African and Caribbean Literature and Theory from Négritude to Créolité (Lexington Books, 2006), is the first comprehensive study of the relationship between Négritude, Antillanité and Créolité.
 Her scholarship interrogates black identity as theorized by black Francophone intellectuals, including Léopold Senghor, Aimé Césaire, Paulette Nardal and Patrick Chamoiseau.

 Dr. Lewis has taught at several universities, including as Visiting Professor at the University of Virginia.
 She has presented her scholarship both in the United States and abroad.
-She is a member of the Modern Language Association, a Senior Editor with The Black Scholar, a peer-reviewer for Public: A Journal of Imagining America, which focuses on humanities, arts, and design in public life, and is a former columnist for the Hispanic Outlook in Higher Education magazine.
+She is a member of the Modern Language Association, a peer-reviewer for Public: A Journal of Imagining America, which focuses on humanities, arts, and design in public life, and is a former columnist for the Hispanic Outlook in Higher Education magazine.

 Dr. Lewis is fluent in French and Spanish and has reading ability in Continental Portuguese.
 She was born and raised in Pepper Village, Fyzabad, Trinidad and Tobago; has lived in Senegal, West Africa and Paris and Tours, France.
 She has traveled to Tibet and China and countries in West Africa, Western Europe, and the Caribbean.